PhenoApps/Field-Book/docs/source/geonav.rst

 Overview
 --------

-The GeoNav feature is used to automatically navigate between entries in the field based on the location of a high precision GNSS device.
-This feature requires field entries to have high-accuracy coordinates data already collected via the |gnss| :doc:`trait-gnss` or imported in the field import file.
-Imported coordinates must be in Lat;Long format in a single `geo_coordinates` column, appended to the end of the import file.
-Refer to the `rtk_sample.csv` file in the field_import directory as an example.
+GeoNav is used to automatically navigate between entries in the field based on the location of a high precision GNSS device.
+This feature requires field entries to have high-precision location data collected via the |gnss| :doc:`trait-gnss` or included in the field import file.
+Imported coordinates must be in ``Lat;Long`` format in a single `geo_coordinates` column.
+Refer to the ``rtk_sample.csv`` file in the ``field_import`` directory as an example.

 To use GeoNav, navigate to the |geonav| :doc:`settings-geonav` and enable GeoNav.
-Turn on bluetooth, and pair your external reciever.
+Turn on Bluetooth, and pair your external reciever.
 Navigate to the Collect screen and look for a confirmation message that says 'Rover communications estabished'

 .. figure:: /_static/images/geonav/connect_cropped.png
    :width: 60%
    :align: center
    :alt: GeoNav Connection

-   The collect screen GeoNav confirmation message
+   The Collect screen GeoNav confirmation message

 Once the rover is connected, Field Book will automatically display the nearest plot in the bottom toolbar.
 Press the |navigate| icon on the right to jump to the plot.